Taliban attacks test Trump as he seeks to end Afghan war

 Those attacks followed the disclosure by Amnesty International that Abdul Samad Amiri, the Afghanistan Independent Human Rights Commission’s acting director in Ghor province, was kidnapped and killed by the Taliban.
 And on Monday, the Taliban attacked a foreign compound, killing at least 16 people and wounding more than 100, almost all of them local civilians.

-Husain Haqqani, former Pakistani ambassador to the U.S. and director of south and central Asia at the Hudson Institute, summed up the feeling of many in a tweet: “Reliable peace talks partner?”
+When reporters asked Defense Secretary Mark Esper on Thursday what the Taliban needed to do to show they can be trusted, Esper said it was a matter for negotiators, not for him to discuss in public.

+“Until we see a final agreed-upon document that outlines what that agreement looks like, I’m just going to hold my tongue because what I don’t want to do is get out ahead, or askew, of the sensitive negations,” Esper said while traveling in Britain.

-Trump, however, has repeatedly stated his desire to end U.S. involvement in Afghanistan where 2,400 American service members have been killed since the U.S. ousted the ruling Taliban regime after the Sept.
-11, attacks.
+Trump has repeatedly stated his desire to end U.S. involvement in Afghanistan, where 2,400 American service members have been killed since the U.S. ousted the ruling Taliban regime after the Sept.
+11 attacks.
 As part of any settlement, U.S. officials say they want assurances that the country will not again become a launching point for attacks.

 Despite the violence, the administration is likely to continue pushing for an end to U.S. involvement and a withdrawal of American troops, said Jarrett Blanc, the deputy U.S. special representative for Afghanistan and Pakistan from 2012 to 2014.